Fenix-ERP/custom-imporpalac/search_products_imporpalac/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

 This module extends the sales functionality, provides a screen which contains a list of all products with their warehouses, stocks and price lists.